Ahoy, matey! The City's model sailboats will return to the P...

 RESPONSE BY SIMONE BEISSEL

-Alderwoman Beissel replied that the issue of crossing tram rails in a wheel chair concerned two areas, and that the Service intégration et besoins spécifiques (Integration and Special Needs Department) has been working with Luxtram, which has promised to find a solution and conduct a test to make sure that wheelchairs can safely cross the rails.
+Alderwoman Beissel replied that there are two tram-rail crossing points that can be used by wheelchair users, and that the Service intégration et besoins spécifiques (Integration and Special Needs Department) has raised the matter with Luxtram, which has promised to find a solution and conduct a test to make sure that wheelchair users can cross safely.